Kedah Sultanate: British colonisation of Penang and Seberang Perai

-Partition of Kedah
+Partition of Kedah and Siamese vassalage

 After the death of Sultan Abdullah Mukarram Shah in 1797, the throne was given to his half brother Sultan Dziaddin Mukarram Shah II.
-However Sultan Dziaddin was forced to abdicate in 1803 by the king of Siam and was replaced by his nephew Sultan Ahmad Tajuddin II.
+However Sultan Dziaddin was forced to abdicate in 1803 by the King of Siam and was replaced by his nephew Sultan Ahmad Tajuddin II.
 This sparked a succession crisis as crown prince, Tunku Bisnu claimed to be the rightful heir to the throne.
-Fearing civil war, the Siamese kingdom reconciled the two parties by appointing Tunku Bisnu as ruler of Setul, thus establishing the Kingdom of Setul Mambang Segara in 1808.
+Fearing civil war, Siam reconciled the two parties by appointing Tunku Bisnu as ruler of Setul, thus establishing the Kingdom of Setul Mambang Segara in 1808.

+From 1821, a Siamese invasion of Kedah fragmented Kedah's territory.
+This period marked the exile of Sultan Ahmad Tajuddin Halim Shah II and the imposition of direct Siamese rule on Kedah for a time.
+Tengku Kudin, a nephew of Sultan Ahmad Tajuddin, captured Alor Setar from the Siamese in 1831 but the town was retaken soon after.
+After 20 years of living in exile, Sultan Ahmad Tajuddin was restored to the throne of Kedah in 1842.

 In 1892, the kingdom was reunified with the Kedah Sultanate.
 However, the assimilation of the Siamese people and their culture in Setul had weakened Kedah rule over it.
-The Anglo-Siamese Treaty in 1909 finally ended Kedah rule over Setul, as the Siamese and British agreed to exclude Setul from Kedah jurisdiction, thus separating Kedah and Setul.
+The Anglo-Siamese Treaty in 1909 finally ended Kedahan rule over Setul, as the Siamese and British agreed to exclude Setul from Kedah's jurisdiction.